NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_01_Single-Variable_EDA.md

 * min, max, and range
 * the 10% trimmed mean
 * standard deviation
-* 25th and 75th percentile and the interquartile range

 2. Plot the distribution of circulation numbers.
 Describe the shape of the distribution.
 Is is symmetric? left-skewed? right-skewed?
 How many modes does it have?